1104-Soto-JoseDeJesus/VR-SIMULATOR/README.md

 retargets another of its attackers.
 A companion **Battlefield Reports** tab lists the battle log for each army.
 A **Reset from Setup** button reloads a fresh copy of the armies defined in the **Army Setup** tab.

+### Controls

+* Drag an army marker to move it around the map.
+* Dragging over an enemy highlights the target and locks the drop point to that army so releasing orders an attack.
+* Use the mouse wheel to zoom the battlefield view.
+* Double-click a marker to open its configuration dialog.

 ### Non-interactive mode

 You can bypass the interactive prompts by providing the `--setup` option with a